Leon Warmuth Remembered: 'To Know Him Was to Love Him'

 Leon Warmuth, who in 1952 boarded a bus to Eureka with just $50 in hand and all his belongings packed into a cardboard suitcase and went on to build a thriving business and become the Eureka Chamber of Commerce's president, died July 20, surrounded by friends and family.
 He was 90.

-The city of Eureka announced today that it will fly its flags half-staff for Warmuth, the founder of Leon’s Car Care Center, describing him as a “self-made business owner … who contributed generously to the city of Eureka.”
-But while Warmuth’s business acumen and gifts with cars were undeniable, he will be remembered by those who knew him more for his kind heart, easy smile and appreciation for life than anything he did professionally.
+The city of Eureka announced July 26 that it would fly its flags at half-staff to honor the founder of Leon's Car Care Center, describing him as a "self-made business owner ... who contributed generously to the city of Eureka."
+But while Warmuth's business acumen and gifts with cars were undeniable, he will be remembered by those who knew him more for his kind heart, easy smile and appreciation for life than anything he did professionally.

 "He was a man of small stature but to know him was to love him," says Addie Dunaway, who became Warmuth's neighbor in 2019 when she and her husband moved next door and quickly developed a close relationship with Warmuth and his family.
 "His love for his family, for his life, for everything that he created — his legacy — you could just feel it.
 We knew from that very first moment that we were part of something very special and we became such good friends."